 Traditional metrics fail to reflect the true value of scientific work, especially in open science initiatives like ours.
 We’re seeking feedback on new ways to measure and communicate the impact of research!
 Share your ideas to better assess the quality and usefulness of openly published work, and inspire others to rethink how we do this for publications across the board.

-Fifty pubs and two years into our publishing experiment, we’ve made many improvements to our approach.
+Fifty pubs and two years into our publishing experiment, we’d made many improvements to our approach.
 But this inadvertently led us away from our original vision of scientists sharing their ideas, findings, and challenges at a pace that can accelerate their research.